landirector2008-wq/ha-deepseek-control/README.md

 - OpenRouter passes through provider pricing without markup
 - Set credit limits on your API keys to control spending

+## ❤️ Supporting This Project

+If you find this integration useful and would like to support its continued development, consider making a contribution:

+- **Bitcoin**: bc1qfekxxztsl4ega778v2y9pe5ftrstdswsedrjw2
+- **Ethereum**: 0xc076819D30D2277d067dE434CCCFD90BeE1A667c

+Your support helps maintain and improve this integration for the entire Home Assistant community!

 ## 🛠 Development

 This integration uses OpenRouter's API which is compatible with OpenAI's API format: